flipt-io/flipt-client-sdks/flipt-client-ruby/README.md

 ### Automated Build

-1. Build and copy the Rust dynamic library to the `flipt-client-ruby/lib/ext` directory.
+1. Build and copy the dynamic library to the `flipt-client-ruby/lib/ext` directory.
 You can do this by running the following command from the root of the repository:

     ```bash